DrATedder/ancient_MAG_pipeline/README.md

 ## Considerations before beginning

-- **Anvi'o tool use**: For ease of use, some of the tools used in this pipeline were employed through [Anvi'o](https://anvio.org/), including: `Bowtie2`, `CONCOCT` and `MetaBAT`.
+- **Anvi'o tool use**: For ease of use, some of the tools used in this pipeline were employed through `Anvi'o`, including: `Bowtie2`, `CONCOCT` and `MetaBAT`.
 It is likely possible to perform this analysis without the use of `Anvi'o`, but the pipeline will likely need some tweeks.

 - **Quality filtering**: This pipeline won't run any quality control steps (data cleaning, filtering, adaptor trimming etc...).
 We assume that you will have performed suitable steps for your own data type.